tariqshihadah/linref/README.rst

 Feeling the algo-rhythm these days.

 * Initial deployment of synthesis module featuring some tools for generating linear referencing information for chains of linear asset data with geometry but no LRS.
+* Addition of ``retain`` parameter to the ``EventsCollection.to_windows()`` method which retains all non-target and non-spatial fields from the original events dataframe when performing the operation.
+Previously, only newly generated target fields would be present in the output ``EventsCollection``'s events dataframe.
 * Performance improvements
 * Various bug fixes, minor features